BLTerrell/Cryptocurrencies/README.md

 ### Preprocessing the Data for Principal Component Analysis (PCA)

-Before we could begin our unsupervised learneing we needed to preprocess the data.
-To do this we converted all our string data using `.get_dummies()` and standardize all the data with `StandardScaler()`.
+Before we could begin our unsupervised learning we needed to preprocess the data.
+To do this we converted all our string data using `.get_dummies()` and standardized all the data with `StandardScaler()`.

 ### Reducing Data Dimensions Using PCA